 - Dog bowls may still smell of the last meal they held, so you might try using a paper plate instead of a dog bowl to reduce nausea.

-There are also medications that can help stimulate appetite and control nausea.
-Talk with your veterinarian to come up with a specific plan for your dog.
+Some medications can help stimulate appetite and control nausea (see below).
+Talk with your veterinarian to develop a specific plan for your dog.

-If you think your dog is not eating because they are in pain, speak with your veterinarian about adjusting your dog’s pain management plan.
+If you think your dog is not eating because of pain, speak with your veterinarian about adjusting your dog’s pain management plan (or starting one).

 When to Call Your Vet About Your Dog Not Eating